How to Change SRD SASSA Phone Number

 Applying For A Grant Without A Bank Account

-If you’re looking to apply for a government grant, you’ll need to register for an account.
+If you’re looking to apply for a government grant, you’ll need to register for an account:

-2. To copy it, highlight it and right-click.
+2. To copy, highlight it and right-click.

 4. Paste the FON number into the provided field and hit the submit button.